 “Once you have picked a morning routine for kids, go through all of the steps with them, talking about each step as you go along your morning.
 This will help you recognize any glitches or perhaps the need to re-order some of the steps.”

 5. Plan out lunches in advance.
 Here are ton of lunch ideas from 100 Days of Real Food.
 Or search Pinterest.
 Batch as much food prep together as possible.
 Giving out a bag of baby carrots each day?
-Create each day’s portion as one task and then you only have to grab a bag later.
+Create each day’s portion as one task and then you only have to grab a bag later – whether staying at home or going to school.
 Here’s some money and time saving bonuses from Cometogetherkids.com:

 Also, by taking a few minutes to portion everything out before the week starts, I know that I we’ll actually eat the food and those strawberries or cucumbers won’t go bad sitting in their original cartons in the back of the fridge.